How to get rid of a sinus infection in 24 hours

 Acute sinusitis usually lasts under 4 weeks Trusted Source, subacute lasts 4–12 weeks, while chronic sinusitis can carry on for 12 weeks or more.

-Q: What is the quickest method for eliminating a sinus infection?
+Q: What is the quickest method for eliminating a sinus infection?-in relation to-How to get rid of a sinus infection in 24 hours

 Most sinus infections are caused by a viral infection or airborne irritants and often improve on their own.